Kayto/AT65C02/README.md

 ACIA |		0x8400	| |
 ROM	 |	0xa000-0xffff	| 24K First 8K of 32K ROM are not accessible |

-Given I can be indecisive and to allow some experimentation with alernative memory maps I have included the option of switching to a programmable memory decoder.
+Given I can be indecisive and to allow some experimentation with alternative memory maps I have included the option of switching to a programmable memory decoder.
 This uses the DEC-1 design by Daryl Rictor.
 The default DEC-1 map is as follows but with a bit of programming of the GALV22, you can experiment with other maps.

 | Segment	| DEC-1 | Comment |
 |---------|--------|---------|